fattorilab/vr-navigation-tasks/Docs/scripts_docs/Video_recording.md

 ```
 </details>

-At the end of application, a popup prompts the user to decide either to save the video (and related timestamps) or to delete it.
+At the end of application, a popup prompts the user to decide whether to save the video (and related timestamps) or to delete it.

 <details>
 <summary>Inspect code</summary>